Codecademy/docs/content/pillow/concepts/image/terms/rotate/rotate.md

   - 'paths/data-science-foundations'
 ---

-In Pillow, the **`.rotate()`** method is used to change the rotation of an image.
-Pillow is a widely used Python library for image processing and manipulation, supporting formats such as JPEG, PNG, PPM, TIFF, GIF and BMP.
+In Pillow, the **`.rotate()`** method is used to rotate an image by a specified number of degrees counterclockwise.
+Pillow is a popular Python library for image processing and manipulation, with support for formats like JPEG, PNG, PPM, TIFF, GIF, and BMP.
 It can be easily installed on a local PC using [pip](https://www.codecademy.com/resources/docs/python/pip).

 ## Syntax